Topic module

 Addendum

-An addendum adds required terms or disclosures without rewriting the core contract form.
+An addendum adds issue-specific terms to the contract package.

 Seller Disclosure

-A disclosure gives known condition information; it is not the same thing as a warranty.
+Disclosure gives condition information; it is not a guarantee.

 Effective Date

-Many Texas contract timelines depend on final acceptance and the contract's effective date.
+Deadlines often run from final acceptance and the effective date.

 Form Choice